Arjo AUS FAQ Covid-19

 Your doctor will tell you if you should be tested, your doctor will decide if you meet the criteria:

-- You have returned from overseas in the past 14 days, and you develop a respiratory illness with or without fever
+- You have returned from overseas in the past 14 days;

-- You have been in close contact with a confirmed COVID-19 case in the past 14 days, and you develop a respiratory illness with or without fever
+- You have been in close contact with someone diagnosed with COVID-19 in the past 14 days;

-Staff should immediately notify their Manager and HR and commence self-isolation at home.
+Staff should immediately notify their Manager and HR and commence self-isolation at home if directed to by the Health Authorities.
 If the test results come back negative or the local Health Department give the all-clear to stop self-isolation, then the staff member can return to work.
-For more information, read the fact sheet on home isolation.
-You should get tested – refer no 6.
+Where self-isolation is directed, always follow the Health Authority instructions.

 Depending on your circumstances you may also be asked to help identify any other people that you have had close contact with (15 minutes of uninterrupted contact), between the possible infection starting point and when you have become aware of the possible infection.